ntrappe/cse110-w21-group33/admin/exercises/exercise1.md

 ---

 ### :tomato: &nbsp; PART 2
 A bunch of random online Pomodoro timers have been listed.
-Please choose one you would like to study.
-It would be helpful if no more than 2 people did each timer so please add your name to the table below to indicate you have claimed it.
-Feel free to add another timer if there's one you'd rather study.
+Please choose one (or more) that you would like to study.
+Add your time next to the claimed timer.
+Feel free to modify this list if there's a timer I'm missing.

 | Timer                                             | Person 1     | Person 2     |
 | ------------------------------------------------- | ------------ | ------------ |